Last updated: January 2026

 Mistake 2: Not editing AI output enough.
 Early on, I published AI-generated content with minimal editing.
 The quality was noticeably lower, engagement dropped, and I had to go back and rewrite everything.
 Now I spend 30-40% of content creation time on editing.
 The AI writes the first 60%, I write the last 40%.

 Mistake 3: Using AI for customer-facing communication without review.
-I let my AI chatbot handle a sensitive customer complaint.
+I let the AI chatbot handle a sensitive customer complaint.
 It gave a technically correct but emotionally tone-deaf response.
 The customer was furious.
 Now all escalated issues go through me personally.

 Mistake 4: Paying for too many tools.
 At one point I was paying for 12 AI subscriptions.
 I audited and realized I was actively using 6.
 The other 6 were “just in case” tools I’d used once.
 Cut them all.
 Saved $80/month.